 - The client was able to establish adequate nutritional eating patterns.

-- The client was able to eliminate use of compensatory behaviors such as excessive exercise and use of laxatives and diuretics.
+- The client was able to eliminate the use of compensatory behaviors such as excessive exercise and the use of laxatives and diuretics.

 - The client was able to demonstrate coping mechanisms not related to food.